wmorgan/dcos-docs/1.8/overview/feature-maturity.md

 ## Support

-Mesosphere Support offered for the feature. i.e., 8x5 or 24x7.
+Mesosphere Support with SLA offered for the feature.

 # <a name="phases"></a>Phases